matteli/na-radar/README.md

 ------------
 This software is divided into 2 programs:
 - na-radar is the program that detects and tracks airplanes and puts that into a sqlite database.
 - na-flask-visualize is the program that allows you to see the graphics in a browser.
-It does not use Dash and is very light but there is no live tracking.

 Installation
 ------------